ruefat-yusifli/ruefat-yusifli/README.md

 ###

 <p align="left">I started programming in 2024 and quickly discovered my passion for it.
-I enjoy learning new technologies and continuously expanding my skills.</p>
+I enjoy learning new technologies and continuously expanding my skills.
+In my free time, I enjoy playing games, keeping fit and playing piano.</p>

 ###